Testing quantum satisfiability: Proof of Theorem

-Here the subspaces are taken prior to the removal of subsets following the extension to qubit $x$; but on the RHS we have removed all the relevant subsets following extension to $\{y_1,\dots,y_m\}$.
+Here the subspaces are taken prior to the removal of subsets following the extension to qubit $x$; but on the RHS we have removed all the relevant subsets following the previous extension to $\{y_1,\dots,y_m\}$.

 We will now prove the inclusion.
 Let $\ket{v_{x_1,\dots,x_j}} \in L_{\{x\} \sqcup S, V_x \otimes P_S}(x_1,\dots,x_j)$.
 We will consider two cases.
 The first is where $j=k-1$.
 In the following equations $\Sigma$ is defined after extension to $\{y_1,\dots,y_m\}$.
 For all $\ket{v_{x}} \in V_x$, $\ket{v_{y_i}} \in V_{y_i}$ and $\ket{\phi_S} \in P_S$, we have: \beas && \sum_{s \in \underline{\{x_1,\dots,x_{k-1}\}} \sqcup \{x\} \sqcup \{y_1,\dots,y_m\} \sqcup S - \Sigma} \Pi_s (\ket{v_{x_1,\dots,x_{k-1}}} \otimes \ket{v_x} \otimes \ket{v_{y_1}} \otimes \dots \otimes \ket{v_{y_m}} \otimes \ket{\phi_S}) \\ &=& \sum_{s \in \underline{\{x_1,\dots,x_{k-1}\}} \sqcup \{y_1,\dots,y_m\} \sqcup S - \Sigma} \Pi_s (\ket{v_{x_1,\dots,x_{k-1}}} \otimes \ket{v_x} \otimes \ket{v_{y_1}} \otimes \dots \otimes \ket{v_{y_m}} \otimes \ket{\phi_S}) \\ && \, + \Pi_{\{x_1,\dots,x_{k-1},x\}} (\ket{v_{x_1,\dots,x_{k-1}}} \otimes \ket{v_x} \otimes \ket{v_{y_1}} \otimes \dots \otimes \ket{v_{y_m}} \otimes \ket{\phi_S}) \\ &=& 0 . \eeas Here the first term on the second line is zero since $\Sigma$ is defined so that the second term is zero by definition of $L_{\{x\} \sqcup S, V_x \otimes P_S}(x_1,\dots,x_{k-1})$.
 Therefore $\ket{v_{x_1,\dots,x_j}} \in L_{\{x,y_1 ,\dots y_m\} \sqcup S, V_x \otimes V_{y_1} \otimes \dots \otimes V_{y_m} \otimes P_S}(x_1,\dots,x_j)$ and we obtain the inclusion~\eqref{eq:heavyinclusion}.